Tart, sweet and easy to make edible candied citrus garnishes!

 How to Make this Candied Citrus Recipe

-Uses for the Candied Citrus
+Candied Citrus Uses

-Use them as garnishes in mulled wine, cocktails, baked treats, desserts, on cheeseboards and to decorate a holiday meal.
 Have you used candied citrus in a unique and rad way?
 Please tell me about it in the comments below!

 Cooks Tips